 The cerebral cortex is the outermost layer of the brain.
-The figure above shows the thickness of the cerebral cortex – the more blue/purple, the thinner (and more adult like) the cortex is.
+The figure above shows the thickness of the cerebral cortex.
+The more blue/purple the area, the thinner (and more adult like) the cortex is.

 The frontal and temporal lobes play a key role in higher cognitive functions such as language understanding, decision making, memory and reasoning and they are in closest proximity to mobile phone when held to the ear.